m4l1c3/m4l1c3.github.io/_posts/2017-01-09-juice-shop.md

 The %25 ends up decoding to % which closes the SQL like that is being used for a keyword search, my guess here is that the UNION ALL method I tried first was not grabbing some piece of data that was required for the angular code to properly bind all it's parameters on the front-end resulting in an improper add to basket.

 Now to try and find the language that never got published.
 This looks like a job for Burp after inspecting the URLs that are requested when picking a language it looks like each language is just a JSON file with the language code as it's name.
 I ended up googling an API language code list and built a small wordlist from the page I found, then fired Burp's intruder at the site's i8n with the language code as the payload placeholder so I was issuing GET requests to https://quiet-lake-65056.herokuapp.com/i18n/placeholder.json with placeholder being the wordlist items created from our googling.
 I only had the free version of Burp available so it took a while, however I was able to find the missing language and complete the challenge.

-After a lot of failed attempts, I ended up looking at the source (since it was availableon github) and figured out the language that never made it to production was klingon -- tlh) so all my brute forcing failed based on using "normal" languages.
+After a lot of failed attempts, I ended up looking at the source (since it was available on github) and figured out the language that never made it to production was klingon -- tlh) so all my brute forcing failed based on using "normal" languages.
 Either way though, challenge completed.